omoriceau/chonkycat-be/CICD.md

 ## Troubleshooting

-If a `deploy-dev`/`deploy-prod` run hits `AccessDenied`, check the failing step's log for which action was denied, add it to the inline policy in `setup-github-actions-oidc.sh`, and re-run that script for the affected environment — it's idempotent.
+If a `deploy-dev`/`deploy-prod` run hits `AccessDenied`, check the failing step's log for which action was denied, add it to the relevant policy in `setup-github-actions-oidc.sh` — most deploy-time permissions (CloudFormation, Lambda, EventBridge, API Gateway) live in the shared customer-managed policy `chonky-cat-be-deploy-services-scoped`; IAM PassRole, the SAM artifacts bucket, and DynamoDB DescribeTable live in the role's inline policy — then re-run that script for the affected environment.
+It's idempotent, and since the services policy is shared by both roles, running it for either environment updates permissions for both.